taylorlee44/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-This is a simple yet comprehensive Tic-Tac-Toe (user vs. user) game for iOS, written in Swift.
+This is a simple yet comprehensive Tic-Tac-Toe game for iOS, written in Swift.

 This iOS application uses a MVC framework.